Sosy Problems

-Sosy Problems is a 2012 Filipino comedy film produced by GMA Pictures and directed by Andoy Ranay.
+Sosy Problems: It Girls Just Wanna Have Fun is a 2012 Filipino comedy film produced by GMA Pictures and directed by Andoy Ranay.
 It stars Rhian Ramos, Heart Evangelista, Solenn Heussaff, and Bianca King.
 The film is one of the eight official entries of the 2012 Metro Manila Film Festival which began on December 25, 2012.

 The film is streaming online on YouTube.